ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

     result.plot_nodal_eqv_stress()

-Running an Input File - Spotweld SHELL181 Example
+Running an input file - spotweld SHELL181 example
 -------------------------------------------------
 This MAPDL example demonstrates how to model spot welding on three thin sheets of metal.
-Here, we simply run the full input file using the PyMAPDL interface.
+Here, the full input file is simply run using the PyMAPDL interface.

 .. code::